Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Copular Verbs

 Copular verbs, also known as linking verbs, are verbs that connect the subject of a sentence to a subject complement, which can be a noun, adjective, or other expression that describes or identifies the subject.
 Unlike action verbs, copular verbs do not express actions but rather states or conditions.
 The most common copular verb in English is "to be" in its various forms (am, is, are, was, were).
 Other examples include "seem," "appear," "become," "feel," "look," "sound," "taste," and "smell" when used to describe the subject's state~\citep{hengeveld1986copular}.

-In the context of standard negation, as discussed in Section~\ref{sec:3-3}, negation typically targets the main predicate of a clause.
+As discussed in Section~\ref{sec:3_3_standard_negation}, standard negation in this work targets the main predicate of a clause.
 For sentences with copular verbs, this means that the entire verb phrase, including the copular verb and its complement, is subject to negation.
 For example, in the sentence "She is a doctor," the main predicate is "is a doctor."
 Negating this sentence results in "She is not a doctor," where the negation applies to the entire predicate, not just the verb "is."

-This approach aligns with the semantic characterization of standard negation, where the truth value of the main predicate is reversed ($P$ $\rightarrow$ $\neg P$).
-In copular constructions, the negation encompasses both the copular verb and its complement, effectively altering the state or identity attributed to the subject.

-In the case of copular verbs, standard negation targets the entire predicate, including the complement.
-This means that negation can be realized either syntactically (e.g., "is \textbf{not} an expert") or by replacing the complement with its complementary antonym (e.g., "is a \textbf{non-expert}"), both of which result in the reversal of the main predicate’s truth value.
+Negation of a verb phrase including a copular verb can be realized either syntactically (e.g., "is \textbf{not} an expert") or by replacing the complement with its complementary antonym (e.g., "is a \textbf{non-expert}"), both of which result in the reversal of the main predicate’s truth value.
 Although such constructions may superficially appear to be non-verbal negation, especially when the complement is a noun or adjective, they are, in fact, instances of verbal negation, since the negation applies to the predicate as a whole.